By Melanie Hargrave

 The plural of "moose" will never be "meese."
 But that doesn't mean that English doesn't make sense; you just have to go outside the language itself to find reason.
 By the time you've gone back in time to the 5th century and traveled around the world, English as a whole still might not make sense…but at least you'll understand where all of the pieces came from.

 Melanie Hargrave is a wife and homemaker whose family is her pride and joy.
-She loves studying language and history, and loves studying anything to do with English, even law from companies like Taylor and Blair.
+She loves studying language and history, and loves studying anything to do with English.
 She also loves playing sports and spending time with her husband and daughters.